suchipi/suchibot/README.md

 // `sleepSync` blocks the main thread for the specified number of milliseconds. eg: sleepSync(100);

+// `record` records all the mouse/keyboard events that happen until you
+// call `recording.stop()`, and then you can replay the recording to simulate
+// the same mouse/keyboard events.

+// Starts the recording...
+const recording = record();

+// We'll take a 4-second recording by waiting 4000ms before calling `stop`. await sleep(4000);

+// Move the mouse around, press keys, etc.

+// Now, stop the recording.
+recording.stop();

+// Now, replay the recording, and the mouse and keyboard will do the same things you did during the 4000ms wait. recording.replay();
 ```

 See the [examples folder](https://github.com/suchipi/suchibot/tree/main/examples) for some example scripts.